9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 generics in Java.
 Just be aware that this is a shallow analogy.
 Templates and generics were added to their respective languages long after the languages were initially defined, and have an awkward feel.
-Haskell\'s parameterised types are simpler and easier to use, as the language was designed with them from the beginning.
+Haskell's parameterised types are simpler and easier to use, as the language was designed with them from the beginning.

 ## Recursive types

-The familiar list type is *recursive*: it\'s defined in terms of itself.
+The familiar list type is *recursive*: it's defined in terms of itself.
-To understand this, let\'s create our own list-like type.
-We\'ll use `Cons` in place of the `(:)` constructor, and `Nil` in place of `[]`.
+To understand this, let's create our own list-like type.
+We'll use `Cons` in place of the `(:)` constructor, and `Nil` in place of `[]`.

 ``` haskell